 It’s important to get a UTI diagnosed and treated with antibiotics quickly.
 If left untreated, a UTI can spread to the bladder or even the kidneys.
 Seeing a physician or another provider for a diagnosis is critical, because the UTI could be a sign of an underlying medical condition or it could be a sexually transmitted infection presenting with similar symptoms.

-Can an Express Clinic Give Me Antibiotics for a UTI?
+Can an Urgent Care Give Me Antibiotics for a UTI?

 If you’re in pain every time you urinate—or, worse, your child is—you may not have the time to wait for an appointment with your primary care provider.
-Luckily, the nurse practitioners at the new River’s Edge Express Clinic can easily diagnose this issue and prescribe antibiotics to treat it.
+Luckily, the providers at River’s Edge Hospital’s Urgent Care Department can easily diagnose this issue and prescribe antibiotics to treat it.

 Our physical therapists are trained to effectively rehabilitate a variety of conditions and will work with you to assess your needs and design a treatment plan to meet your therapy goals.